ultralytics/ultralytics/examples/YOLOv8-ONNXRuntime-CPP/README.md

 - Friendly for deployment in the industrial sector.
 - Faster than OpenCV's DNN inference on both CPU and GPU.
-- Supports CUDA acceleration.
+- Supports FP32 and FP16 CUDA acceleration.
-- Easy to add FP16 inference (using template functions).

 ## Exporting YOLOv8 Models